This seminar is the third of a series that will cover the complex topic of stormwater management. The complete series includes:

 Mr. Dumont's technical experience has been in the fields of Civil Engineering and Water Resources.
 His experience extends over 40 years in all phases of design and construction.
 Projects have included: municipal infrastructure, mitigation of urban impacts to the environment, hydrologic and hydraulic investigations, water quality assessment, land development, and construction.

-Jim has been providing training seminars on stormwater management in BC for Engineers and Geoscientists BC since 2006 and for across Canada EPIC (Educational Program Innovations Center) since 2010.
+Jim has been providing training seminars on stormwater management in BC for Engineers and Geoscientists BC since 2006 and across Canada EPIC (Educational Program Innovations Center) since 2010.